foxssake/netfox/docs/netfox.noray/guides/noray.md

 the host players to connect to each other.
 The actual connection is done by handling signals.

+!!!note
-> *Note* that *noray* provides no functionality to share OpenIDs.
-For
-> development, you can display the OpenID in a textbox, letting players copy it
-> and share over their preferred messaging app.
+    *noray* provides no functionality to share OpenIDs.
+For development, you can display the OpenID in a textbox, letting players copy it and share over their preferred messaging app.

 ## Handling signals